Turn Back the Clock

 Tajikistan

-Koryo Tours runs an annual tour to Tajikistan for Nowruz Persian New Year celebrations (March 22-March 31, 2018), including the enigmatic Buzkashi Event.
-Next year we will start a new tour for the Dushanbe Half Marathon (April 19-26).
-Both tours spend time around the Tajik capital and explore the scenic mountains north of the city.
+Koryo Tours runs an annual tour to Tajikistan for Nowruz Persian New Year celebrations around March, including the enigmatic Buzkashi Event.
+This tour spend time around the Tajik capital and explore the scenic mountains north of the city.
 Below is a short video we made of our travels.

 Lastly we present a postcard from the Kirghiz Republic.
 Kirghiz horsemen ride among the scenic valleys and rivers that are not without their own share of local industry.